canizalesjaime/Mth4300_algorithms_and_programming/class_notes/week9/more_object_oriented_stuff-10_22/readme.md

 ## table of contents
 1. Solutions to in class assignments
 2. Wrapping up overloaded operators
-3. separation of interface and implementation
+3. Separation of Interface and Implementation
+4. Compilation of multifile with g++
-4. this keyword
+5. this keyword
-5. The rest of object oriented which we will cover later
+6. The rest of object oriented which we will cover later

 ## Solutions to in class assignments